AbhyudaiGupta/Learning-Cplusplus/README.md

 - ✅ Typecasting (int to float, char to int, implicit vs explicit)
 - ✅ Mixed-type arithmetic (operations with int and float)
 - ✅ Conditional statements (if, if-else, else if, ternary operator)
+- ✅ Using ternary operator for compact checks
+- ✅ Basic algorithms for palindrome, digit operations, and number comparison

 ## Programs Completed